Vandana-Chauhan/freenow-sdet-cc/README.md

   #Posts cannot not have same title
   #Generally search field should accept user name without caps lock check.As of now its not accepting caps lock except for first letter.

+  I have validated the comments for the Posts made by a specific usernamed“​Samantha”​ Solution :In comments the name appears as a title.
+I have not automated it as I do not no the "Names"  filed lenght  checks .

  Process:
  1)Searched a user :
    a)User not found.